MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/work-with-event-hubs.md

 ﻿---
-title: "Work with events from Social Engagement in Azure Event Hubs | MicrosoftDocs"
+title: "Work with events from Social Engagement in Azure Event Hubs | Microsoft Docs"

 description: